 Late Harvest Riesling

-Late Harvest Riesling should be included in your wine pairings for Thanksgiving as a good option for a guest who may not want to drink the heavier dessert wines but still wants something sweet to enjoy after dinner.
+Late Harvest Riesling should be included in your wine pairings for Thanksgiving as an excellent option for a guest who may not want to drink the heavier dessert wines.
+This wine offers notes of honey, citrus, and floral aromas.

-Unlike a dry riesling, the grapes are left on the vine longer before being picked to produce a higher sugar content resulting in a sweeter wine.
-Try finding a Finger Lakes region riesling as this is one of the region’s specialties.
+Unlike dry riesling wines, the grapes are left on the vine longer before being picked to produce a higher sugar content resulting in a sweeter wine.
+The Finger Lakes region in New York specializes in this type of riesling.

 An easy rule of thumb is one bottle of wine per person for Thanksgiving dinner and most holiday dinner parties.